In this document, the reference to teachers refers to volunteers working with our children.

 Other communicable diseases

-If a parent does bring a child with any one of these conditions, it is the responsibility of any and every teacher or anyone else who notices to let someone in leadership know so that the parent can be asked to keep the child out of Co-op activities until symptoms subside.
-Sometimes in the rush to get out the door, developing sickness is not noticed.
-If a child becomes ill while at Co-op, the teacher must let the parent or someone in leadership know ASAP.
+Some of these symptoms, after discussion with the director, may be deemed benign enough to allow the participant to come to co-op.
+However, occasionally parents unknowingly or inadvertently bring a child with one of these conditions, and it is the responsibility of any and every teacher or anyone else who notices to let someone in leadership know so that the appropriate action can be taken.
+Furthermore, if a child becomes ill while at co-op, the teacher must let the parent or someone in leadership know ASAP.